pxl-research/tai-llm-demos/README.md

 To install the necessary libraries use `pip install -r requirements.txt`

+_If you would like to minimize the amount of libraries installed, please use the (more specific) requirements files in the demo folders themselves._

 Please create an `.env` file with the same structure as the provided `.env.example` file, and enter your personal (OpenRouter or Azure OpenAI) **key** and **endpoint** therein.

 ## Use

-Run the python script from the terminal (or your IDE).
+Run the Python script from the terminal (or your IDE).

-For more detailed instructions, open the README files in the respective folders
+For more detailed information, open the README files in the respective demo folders

+### Gradio

+For [Gradio](https://www.gradio.app/guides/creating-a-chatbot-fast) projects this will print a **URL** to the console.
+Surf to the generated address in your browser to use the Gradio web UI.

+The default URL is http://127.0.0.1:7860, which runs local only.
+If the address is specified to `0.0.0.0`, it will also be available to other computers in your network, using your IP address.
+To create a publicly accessible link, set `share=True` in the Gradio `launch()` call.

 ## Screenshots